brendokht/brendokht/README.md

 ---
 ## I'm currently working on ...
-- Revamping personal website.
-- Developing a new full-stack project.
+- New School Semester

 ---

 ## I'm currently learning ...

+- Angular
-- Astro
+- Spring Boot
-- Tailwind
+- PHP
-- ASP.NET Core Identity
+- Kotlin

 ---

 ## How to reach me ...

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/brendenkohut/) for formal communication.
-- Follow me on [X (or Twitter)](https://twitter.com/brendokht) for informal communication.

 <!--
 **brendokht/brendokht** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.